dotbrains/macos/README.md

 [![asciicast](https://asciinema.org/a/102862.png)](https://asciinema.org/a/102862)
 ![license](https://img.shields.io/apm/l/vim-mode.svg)

-macOS is a script - written in pure bash - to set up an macOS laptop with my opinionated configurations.
+macOS is a script - written in pure bash - to set up a macOS laptop with my opinionated configurations.

 It can run multiple times on the same machine safely.